linjonathan/linjonathan.github.io/_pages/about.md

 I am currently an NSF postdoctoral research fellow at Lamont-Doherty Earth Observatory (Columbia University).
 I will be starting as an Assistant Professor at Cornell University's Earth and Atmospheric Sciences Department in Fall 2024.
 Previously, I graduated with my Ph.D. in atmospheric science from the Earth, Atmospheric, and Planetary Sciences at MIT, under the supervision of Prof. Kerry Emanuel.
 I attended Princeton University for my undergraduate degree, where I majored in computer science and obtained a certificate in Geological Engineering.

 If you are interested in working with me, please send me an email at [jonathanlin@cornell.edu](mailto:jonathanlin@cornell.edu).
+I am currently recruiting a student to start in **Fall 2024** (co-advised with Prof. Peter Hitchcock).
+See [here](/opportunities.html) for more details.

 My research interests are broadly in tropical meteorology, including (but not limited to) tropical cyclone prediction/predictability, dynamics of tropical intraseasonal variability, and troposphere-stratosphere coupling.